GodLis/Mev_testing_php/task1/README.md

-task1, finding the sum of the elemenets in the array (2 ways)
+task1, finding the sum of the elements in the array (2 ways)
 =============================================================

 task1 it`s a PHP CLI script, that should use a PSR-4 Autoloader and finding the sum of the elements in the array by two ways.